pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 - PyArrow becomes a runtime dependency starting with pandas 2.1
 - The minimum version of PyArrow supported starting with pandas 2.1 is version 7 of PyArrow.
-- The minimum version of PyArrow will be bumped only during a major release of pandas.
 - When the minimum version of PyArrow is bumped, PyArrow will be bumped to the highest version that has been released for at least 2 years.